squallySP/sudoku_solver/README.md

 # sudoku_solver
-A sudoku solver by python.
+A sudoku solver in Python 2.7x.

+For test, run:

+    python solve.py